idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

    *a*, italic
    **a**, bold
    ``a``, monospaced

 as I pick out different visual styles.
 They are all U+0061, though.

+The inverse is also an issue.
+There are around 150 thousand code points defined (of the 1,114,112 possible code points) but the font you are using might only cover a small fraction of those.
+If a glyph for a code point is missing the result isn't clearly defined.
+The rendering system may substitute a glyph indicating the code point in a box or you may get a blank box.

-There's a much better description of some of the differences between characters and glyphs in Unicode's `Character Encoding Model
+There's a much better description of some of the differences between characters and glyphs -- and, indeed, characters and code points -- in Unicode's `Character Encoding Model
 <http://www.unicode.org/reports/tr17/#CharactersVsGlyphs>`_.

-Unicode differs from ISO10646 in that although they maintain the same set of code points the latter is effectively an extended ISO-8859, meaning a simple list of characters, covering a lot more character sets.
+Unicode differs from ISO10646 in that although they maintain the same set of code points the latter is effectively an extended ISO-8859, meaning a simple list of characters except covering a lot more character sets.
 Unicode goes further and associates with each code point any number of categories and properties and provides rules on line-breaking, grapheme cluster boundaries, mark rendering and all sorts of other things you didn't realise were an issue.

 Don't let the simplistic nature of the Unicode_ home page concern you, go straight to the `Unicode reports`_ and get stuck in.

 Actually, don't.
-Here, in :lname:`Idio`-land, we do **not** "support" Unicode.
+Here, in :lname:`Idio`-land, we **do not** "support" Unicode.
 We use the `Unicode Character Database`_ (UCD) and some categories and properties related to that.
 We will use the "simple" lowercase and uppercase properties to help with corresponding